Nellim - Aurora Quest

-After your time in Inari you will enjoy a gentle snowshoe walk as your guide leads you on an easy trail.
-This is a wonderful way to connect with the environment and get a sense for the wilderness that surrounds you.
+After your time in Inari, you will enjoy a gentle snowshoe walk as your guide leads you on an easy trail.
+This is a wonderful way to connect with the environment and get a sense of the wilderness that surrounds you.

 This evening your Aurora pursuits continue.
 This time, you'll be travelling in a snowmobile-pulled sled to one of Nellim's Aurora Camps.
 These camps all have unobstructed views of the night sky.
 They are the ideal locations from which to seek a potential Aurora and have the added bonus of a campfire, so you can warm yourself and enjoy a hot drink whilst you wait.